thommyho/Cpp-gRPC-Linux-x64-ARM-PreBuilts/zlib.md

 <br>

-## Using the re2 Conan Package
+## Using the zlib Conan Package

 <br>

 Conan integrates with different build systems.
 You can declare which build system you want your project to use setting in the **[generators]** section of the [conanfile.txt](https://docs.conan.io/en/latest/reference/conanfile_txt.html#generators) or using the **generators** attribute in the [conanfile.py](https://docs.conan.io/en/latest/reference/conanfile/attributes.html#generators).
-Here, there is some basic information you can use to integrate **re2** in your own project.
+Here, there is some basic information you can use to integrate **zlib** in your own project.
 For more detailed information, please [check the Conan documentation](https://docs.conan.io/en/latest/getting_started.html).

 <br>

-## Using re2 with CMake
+## Using zlib with CMake

 <br>